Contact us

 Implementation of an adapted recovery procedure

-With its network of judicial commissioners, our firm ensures the rapid implementation of the enforcement measures most suited to the debtor's profile and the realization of guarantees (real estate seizure, attribution, seizure of sale, etc.).
-We also intervene before the enforcement judge to ensure the effectiveness of the measures and when the seizures made are contested by the debtor.
-The same applies to the procedure for distributing prizes following an amicable or judicial sale.
+With its network of judicial commissioners, our firm ensures the rapid implementation of the enforcement measures most suited to the debtor's profile and the realization of securities (real estate seizure, garnishments, seizure of sale, etc.).
+We also appear before the enforcement judge to ensure the effectiveness of the measures, especially when the debtor challenges the seizures.
+This also applies to the distribution of sale proceeds following a voluntary or judicial sale.

 (04)